Vozikis/vozikis.github.io/_news/announcement_9.md

 related_posts: false
 ---

-I’m excited to share that I’ll be a scientific advisor for the research projects of the master students for the course of  <a href="https://research.vu.nl/en/courses/evolutionary-computing-5/">Evolutionary Computing</a> at <a href="https://vu.nl/en">VU</a> Amsterdam!
+I’m excited to share that I’ll be a scientific supervisor in Embodied AI, for the research projects of the master students for the course of  <a href="https://research.vu.nl/en/courses/evolutionary-computing-5/">Evolutionary Computing</a> at <a href="https://vu.nl/en">VU</a> Amsterdam!